Permanent importation of samples

 Procedure at importation

 You will need a letter from the supplier confirming that your goods are only to be used as samples to seek orders for the type of goods they represent.
-This must be attached to the outside of the parcel and marked ‘customs documents’.
+You should attach this to the outside of the parcel and mark it ‘customs documents’.

 ‘Samples for trade promotion purposes: exemption from import charges claimed’.